fenago/kubernetes-course/md/Lab_4.md

 API groups, and API versions, which will help you understand the HTTP requests and responses that are made to the API server.
-Finally, we will interact with the Kubernetes API using multiple REST clients to achieve many of the same results we did in the previous chapter using the kubectl command-line tool.
+Finally, we will interact with the Kubernetes API using multiple REST clients to achieve many of the same results we did in the previous lab using the kubectl command-line tool.